 But, bear in mind that when you find a tech partner they will be just that - a partner.
 Tech projects are rarely “design and go”, so you need a partner you can trust, who will make the process enjoyable and give you a high-quality, professional product that stands the test of time.

 By following these 14 steps, you should be able to identify and recruit the perfect app developer or tech partner for your project.
 However, should you need some more support or guidance, we’re always happy to lend a hand.
-With 10 years of experience, ADAMAPP has created products for plenty of businesses, so we know a thing or two about getting projects off the ground.
+With 10 years of experience, ADASTRA.ONE has created products for plenty of businesses, so we know a thing or two about getting projects off the ground.

 Drop us a line and we'll help you find a partner you can trust.